asyncapi/website/pages/docs/concepts/asyncapi-document/reply-info.md

         $ref: '#/channels/pong'
 ```

-## Request/reply over the same channel
+## Multiple channels with single message
-The request/reply pattern can also be implemented over the same channel.
-You can do this by specifying the same address for both the requester and the replier.
+The request/reply pattern can also be implemented over multiple channels with single message.
+You can do this by specifying multiple channels with single message and specifying the same address for both the requester and the replier.

-Here's a example of setting up both requestor and replier in the same channel:
+Here's a example of setting up both requestor and replier over the same address:
 ```yml
 asyncapi: 3.0.0